-Suspended Students: Academically suspended students may be authorized to enroll in an HPE class for audit only or select non-transferable, short-term programs offered through Business and Industry Training.
+Suspended Students: Academically suspended students may be authorized to enroll in a Physical Education (PHED) class for audit only or select non-transferable, short-term programs offered through Business and Industry Training.

-Students who fail the same developmental course two times may be suspended.
+Students who fail the same transitional/developmental course two times may be suspended.
 After one year, the Executive Vice President must approve re-enrollment.
 Approval will be based on the student's ability to benefit from the course.